During periods of severe cold weather, additional emergency accommodation is provided by the council).

 The arrangements are co-ordinated by Leeds City Council’s Leeds Housing Options service with partner agencies including the Police, Commissioned accommodation services, homeless charities and the voluntary sector.
 Various commissioned accommodation providers supply extra beds to provide a larger resource during this time with St Georges Crypt being the central service utilised.
 In total there are 23 additional beds provided during periods of severe weather.

 In Leeds during the last three years there has always been sufficient bed spaces during periods of severe weather.
-Some of the good practice learned through previous severe weather periods has been carried on into daily use and there are now members of staff in attendance at key locations such as St Georges Crypt throughout the year to promote move on work and help homeless people access longer term accommodation.
+Some of the good practice learned through previous severe weather periods has been carried on into daily use and there are now members of staff in attendance at key locations such as St Georges Crypt throughout the year to promote move on work and help people facing homelessness access longer term accommodation.